merliot/device/html/deploy-instructions-demo.md

-##### Instructions
+#### Instructions

-Target Demo Mode is for trying out the device without the device hardware.
+Target Demo Mode is for trying out the device without the device.

-Demo mode is a Linux amd64 application.
+Demo Mode runs as a Linux (amd64) application.

+##### Step 1

-1. Click the Download button to download the demo installer file.
+Click the Download button to download the demo installer file.

+##### Step 2

-2. Copy the installer file to a Linux amd64 system and run:
+Copy the installer file to a Linux system and run:

 ```
 chmod +x <installer>